pfriedma/architecture-rpi/implementation/Readme.md

 ## A note about environments
 I did this all on a mac, so you may need to slightly modify the scripts and paths (e.g. `/Volues/boot`)

+## A note on Swap
+After building the first time, I noticed the nodes were perpetually experienceing high iowait.
+Turns out on the limited resources of the PI, if you're going to start with a "default-distribution" like raspbain, you really want swap even though Kubernetes doesn't like it.
+Certain operations, like mirroring the gluster volumes, really benefit from some additional swap.

+There is a version of the initial setup `scripts/initial_setup_wswap.sh` which DOESN'T turn off swap.

+After you run it, you need to edit the kubelet systemd script in `/etc/systemd` and append `--fail-swap-on=false` to the kubelet arguments on all nodes.

 ## Overview
 We'll rely on the fact that raspbian comes up initially with the fixed hostname 'raspberrypi' and we'll do the following: